cerndigitalmemory/bagit-create/README.md

 | ILC Agenda            | ilcagenda    | https://agenda.linearcollider.org/ | Indico v3.0.x             |

 Additional configuration may be required (e.g. for restricted events).

+### URL parsing

+Instead of passing Source + Record ID you can just use the record URL with the `--url` option.

 ### Light bags